Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Introduction

 Noteworthy, a magnetic-correlations-mediated vortex scenario may be suitable for FeTe$_{0.55}$Se$_{0.45}$, which is known to be in the vi\-ci\-ni\-ty of a magnetic instabi\-li\-ty~\cite{FeTeSeMagnetic,Kreisel_review}.
 Nonetheless, the potential relevance of our proposal is neither restricted to FeTe$_{0.55}$Se$_{0.45}$ nor TI materials, but is instead applicable to a wider class of 2D Rashba SCs which may be even to\-po\-lo\-gi\-cal\-ly trivial, but exhibit magnetic correlations.
 To showcase the breadth of the applicability of our proposal, we first study the vortex state and its energy stability based on a phe\-no\-me\-no\-lo\-gi\-cal Ginzburg-Landau (GL) theory which describes the interplay between the electronic magnetization and the electromagnetic vector potential.
 We elaborate on the various distinct mechanisms which me\-dia\-te the spin-to-vorticity conversion and enable the vortex formation.

 By con\-si\-de\-ring a concrete exemplary profile for the spatial distribution of the spin moment carried by the magnetic island, we provide exact analytical expressions for the spatial profiles of the magnetization and the vector potential which develop in the vortex ground state.
 Moreover, we identify the vorticity value of the superconducting phase which is stabilized upon varying relevant physical quantities, such as, the total spin moment carried by the magnetic island, the radius of the magnetic island, the magnetic correlation length, and the London penetration depth of the SC.
 Having explored our zero-field vortex pinning mechanism using a general framework, we subsequently apply it to two concrete platforms, i.e., superconducting TI surface states and Rashba SCs.
-By considering representative values for the ensuing microscopic parameters, we further confirm that our mechanism works for both types of systems and we identify which requirements hold in each case.
-Finally, we conclude by discussing the properties of the MZMs that become bound to the magnetic-island-pinned vortices.
+By employing representative values for the various ensuing microscopic parameters, we identify which requirements need to be satisfied so that our mechanism applies to the two types of systems.
+Finally, we conclude by discussing the properties of the MZMs that can, in turn, become bound to the magnetic-island-pinned vortices.